datamads/PKjeldgaard/README.md

 This one was inspired by Steve Reich's use of phasing patterns

-It's pretty simple: It takes an event pattern (a Pbind for example) and makes a copy playing out of phase by the amount given in rate
+It's pretty simple: It takes an event pattern (a Pbind for example) and makes a stretched copy playing out of phase by the amount given in rate

 Example: